 Do not use products that are not intended for leather

+This brings to our earlier-mentioned point, that you should always choose a product dedicated to leather.
 A common mistake that people make is that they use various detergents, oils, and solvents to clean bonded leather.
-What this does is that it causes discoloration and thin out the layers of the leather.
+What this does is causes discoloration and thins out the layers of the leather.
 When buying leather conditioning and cleaning products, always ask whether they are intended to be used on bonded leather or not.

-Avoid placing the bonded leather next to heat sources
+Avoid placing the bonded leather next to the heat sources

 We mentioned that sunlight can permanently damage bonded leather due to its heat aspect.
-It’s no different from other heat sources such as a radiator, heater, stoves, etc. Be sure that your furniture is at least 15 inches away from any heat source.
+It’s no different from other heat sources such as a radiator, heater, stoves, etc. Be sure that your furniture is at least 15 inches away from any heat source, which can also be applied to your handbag.

 Cleaning and maintaining bonded leather

-Cleaning and maintaining bonded leather is partially similar to preserving real leather because there’s at least 19% or real letter in bonded one.
+Cleaning and maintaining bonded leather is partially similar to preserving real leather, because there’s at least 19% of real leather in it.
 Leather, like skin, gets dry overtime and requires to be moisturized in order not to crack.
 This is why we advise for you to use some kind of leather conditioner.
-For example, our leather care balsam is perfect for both full grain as well as bonded leather.

 An interesting thing about conditioning ‘’fake’’ leather is that the prices of your conditioner and leather itself balance themselves out.
-If you get cheaper leather, you’ll have to get a more expensive leather conditioning treatment product, and vice versa.
-However, is it really worth it to buy a cheap product and having to take care of it?
-Is it not the whole purpose of owning things so they would serve you and not vise versa?
+If you get cheaper leather, you’ll have to use much more of the leather conditioner to extend your bonded leather product’s lifespan.
+However, is it really worth it to buy a cheap product and having to spend all that time and money on preserving and extending its lifespan?
+Is it not the whole purpose of owning things, so they would serve you and not vise versa?
 Something to think about before getting another $20 “genuine leather” bag.